MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 # Techstack

 - *Terraform*: Setting up the IaC
-- *Kastra/DLT*: Orchestrate a Pipeline for processing this dataset and putting it to a datalake
+- *Kastra*: Orchestrate a Pipeline for processing loading data into a datalake and then into a data warehouse
-- *Kaestra*: Creating a pipeline for moving the data from the lake to a data warehouse
 - *DBT/BigQuery*: Transforming the data in the data warehouse: prepare and cluster it for the dashboard
 - *Google Data Studio*: Building a dashboard with two tiles to visualize the data